-In classical gravity, the Synge's world function plays a fundamental role to investigate the radiation back reaction (self-force) of a particle moving in a curved background.
+In classical gravity, the Synge's world function plays a fundamental role in investigating the radiation back-reaction (self-force) of a particle moving in a curved background.
 All the bi-tensors are defined by the Synge's world function.
 A comprehensive review on this subject can be found in \cite{Poisson:2011nh}.
 We only list some useful results here.
-Given a fixed point on a manifold $M$, and another point $x^{\prime}$ which connects to $x$ through a single geodesic $x=x\left(\tau\right)$ , $\tau\in\left[0,t\right]$, such that $x\left(0\right)=x$ and $x\left(t\right)=x^{\prime}$, the Synge's world function is defined as the square of the geodesic length
+Given a fixed point on a manifold $M$, and another point $x^{\prime}$ which connects to $x$ through a single geodesic $x=x\left(\tau\right)$, $\tau\in\left[0,t\right]$, such that $x\left(0\right)=x$ and $x\left(t\right)=x^{\prime}$, the Synge's world function is defined as the square of the geodesic length: